walles/git-commit-message-plus/README.md

   others.
 Both for the Quick Fix and the Diagnostic.
 - Only provide the verbose-commits Quick Fix when it can actually change something, either `.gitconfig` or VSCode settings
+- Consider the tests for no-diffs for both diagnostics and quick fixes.
+Are we really testing for comment-line followed by an empty line?
 - Highlight current branch name in the Git metadata
 - Disable `@typescript-eslint/no-non-null-assertion` in `*.test.*` files, or in the whole `suite` directory